WilGeo117/WilGeo117/README.md

 - 👋 Hi, I’m @WilGeo117
-- 👀 I’m interested in women
+- 👀 I’m interested in
-- 🌱 I’m currently learning the worm
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on fortnite festival
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me I am lost
+- 📫 How to reach me
-- 😄 Pronouns: he but i will never be him
+- 😄 Pronouns:
 - ⚡ Fun fact: Im cooked

 <!---